Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/astro-paging-and-listing-by-category.md

 The basic structure of the `getStaticPaths` function is:

-1. You grab a list of posts that are relevant
+1. You grab a list of relevant posts
 2. You hand them over to `paginate`
 3. You return what `paginate` gives you